margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The stars

 Continuous.
 Circle.
 Rhythm.
 Structure.

+## It Takes Faith ##
+It takes faith to wake up another day
+It takes faith to walk out the door
+It takes faith to take a step forward
+It takes faith to forgive and heal a relationship
+It takes faith to move on and trust people

 ## Working with EVERFI ##
 I was grateful that through the doubt, God intuitively led me to a place just right for me and everyone, where I was integrated with family members and community members doing their life work in the world.